dvreeze/yaidom-xbrl/README.rst

 XPath, like XML Schema, has been replaced by yaidom queries.
 XBRL formulas are also written as yaidom queries.

+Use of XML Base, XPointer etc. is also pushed to the "boundaries" as much as possible.

 Of course, all of this is not yet the case, but the idea is that it will become reality.

 XBRL instances